cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 If a component isn't available for a special language version, then the according English component is attached.

-Further language versions (Greek, Russian, Ukrainian, French, ...) are under development.
+Further language versions (Greek, Turkish, Russian, Ukrainian, French, ...) are under development.

 The current release version of CrypTool and the source code are available at the following internet addresses (without registration):